RealTimeChris/simdjson/doc/basics.md

 and some threads use the library while the main thread is cleaning up ressources, you may encounter issues.
 If you expect such problems, you may consider using [std::quick_exit](https://en.cppreference.com/w/cpp/utility/program/quick_exit).

 In a threaded environment, stack space is often limited.
-Running code like simdjson in debug mode may require hundreds of kilobytes of stack memory.
+Running code like simdjson2 in debug mode may require hundreds of kilobytes of stack memory.
 Thus stack overflows are a possibility.
 We recommend you turn on optimization when working in an environment where stack space is limited.
 If you must run your code in debug mode, we recommend you configure your system to have more stack space.
 We discourage you from running production code based on a debug build.

 Standard compliance
 --------------------

-The simdjson library is fully compliant with  the [RFC 8259](https://www.tbray.org/ongoing/When/201x/2017/12/14/rfc8259.html) JSON specification.
+The simdjson2 library is fully compliant with  the [RFC 8259](https://www.tbray.org/ongoing/When/201x/2017/12/14/rfc8259.html) JSON specification.

 - The only insignificant whitespace characters allowed are the space, the horizontal tab, the line feed and the carriage return.
 In particular, a JSON document may not contain an unescaped null character.
 - A single string or a single number is considered to be a valid JSON document.
 - We fully validate the numbers according to the JSON specification.
 For example,  the string `01` is not valid JSON document since the specification states that *leading zeros are not allowed*.
 - The specification allows implementations to set limits on the range and precision of numbers accepted.
 We support 64-bit floating-point numbers as well as integer values.
   - We parse integers and floating-point numbers as separate types which allows us to support all signed (two's complement) 64-bit integers, like a Java `long` or a C/C++ `long long` and all 64-bit unsigned integers.
 When we cannot represent exactly an integer as a signed or unsigned 64-bit value, we reject the JSON document.
   - We support the full range of 64-bit floating-point numbers (binary64).
 The values range from `std::numeric_limits<double>::lowest()`  to `std::numeric_limits<double>::max()`, so from -1.7976e308 all the way to 1.7975e308.
 Extreme values (less or equal to -1e308, greater or equal to 1e308) are rejected: we refuse to parse the input document.
 Numbers are parsed with a perfect accuracy (ULP 0): the nearest floating-point value is chosen, rounding to even when needed.
-If you serialized your floating-point numbers with 17 significant digits in a standard compliant manner, the simdjson library is guaranteed to recover the same numbers, exactly.
+If you serialized your floating-point numbers with 17 significant digits in a standard compliant manner, the simdjson2 library is guaranteed to recover the same numbers, exactly.
 - The specification states that JSON text exchanged between systems that are not part of a closed ecosystem MUST be encoded using UTF-8.
-The simdjson library does full UTF-8 validation as part of the parsing.
-The specification states that implementations MUST NOT add a byte order mark: the simdjson library rejects documents starting with a  byte order mark.
+The simdjson2 library does full UTF-8 validation as part of the parsing.
+The specification states that implementations MUST NOT add a byte order mark: the simdjson2 library rejects documents starting with a  byte order mark.
-- The simdjson library validates string content for unescaped characters.
+- The simdjson2 library validates string content for unescaped characters.
 Unescaped line breaks and tabs in strings are not allowed.
-- The simdjson library accepts objects with repeated keys: all of the name/value pairs, including duplicates, are reported.
+- The simdjson2 library accepts objects with repeated keys: all of the name/value pairs, including duplicates, are reported.
 We do not enforce key uniqueness.
 - The specification states that an implementation may set limits on the size of texts that it accepts.
-The simdjson library limits single JSON documents to 4 GiB.
+The simdjson2 library limits single JSON documents to 4 GiB.
 It will refuse to parse a JSON document larger than 4294967295 bytes.
 (This limitation does not apply to streams of JSON documents, only to single JSON documents.)
 - The specification states that an implementation may set limits on the maximum depth of nesting.
-By default, the simdjson will refuse to parse documents with a depth exceeding 1024.
+By default, the simdjson2 will refuse to parse documents with a depth exceeding 1024.

 Backwards compatibility
 -----------------------

-The only header file supported by simdjson is `simdjson.h`.
-Older versions of simdjson published a number of other include files such as `document.h` or `ParsedJson.h` alongside `simdjson.h`; these headers may be moved or removed in future versions.
+The only header file supported by simdjson2 is `simdjson2.h`.
+Older versions of simdjson2 published a number of other include files such as `document.h` or `ParsedJson.h` alongside `simdjson2.h`; these headers may be moved or removed in future versions.

 Examples